husseab/javascript-quiz-api/readme.md

 # Javascript quiz

 This is a backend API for Javascript quiz app desgined to store questions and associated multiple choice answer records in a database.This API is public on Github and is also deployed on Render.
 On the link below use /questions and /answers paths to see what is available, see -->  https://javascript-quiz.onrender.com .
+For the complete app see, https://s-quiz-me.onrender.com .

 ## Dependencies used